ONE night, when half my life behind me lay,

 Upsweeping blasts that ever backward beat

 Or sideward flung them on their walls.
-And I -

 "Master who are they next that drive anigh